diascreative/winderful/README.md

         `gulp`

         Keep this terminal open so that it automatically lints, concatenates and compresses our JS and SASS.

+## TODO - help us out with a PR if you can
+1. Change the update script to get data from BM reports directly instead of gridwatch

 ## Dev notes